marschall/getrandom-provider/README.md

 This can be done [per JVM installation](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#GUID-831AA25F-F702-442D-A2E4-8DA6DEA16F33) or [per JVM Instance](https://dzone.com/articles/how-override-java-security).

-The provider uses the ServiceLoader mechanism therefore the `getrandom` is enough, there is no need to use the fully qualified class name.
+The provider uses the ServiceLoader mechanism therefore using the `getrandom` string is enough, there is no need to use the fully qualified class name.

-Note that for this to work the provider needs to be in the class path or module path.
+Note that for this to work the provider JAR needs to be in the class path or module path.

+### Misc

+* marked as ThreadSafe in Java 9
+* supports the ServiceLoader mechanism